Virginia, Farms for Jewish Refugees: 19th Century Russians, 20th Century Germans

 We present written works and visuals depicting the original immigrants and we relate the achievements of the descendants of these immigrants.
 And there are many achievements.
 Our forebears were courageous and ingenious people as are their grand and great-grandchildren.

 We hope you will send us your stories and permission to publish them.
 Click here to contact us.
 And if you have a particular question about this immigration phenomenon, let us know.
-We will research the answer and write a post.
+We will research the answer and maybe even write an in depth post or make a post from a story you send us.

 MORE ON BARON HIRSCH